sspoojavigni/100-days-of-coding-challenge/README.md

 22)[Write a program that receives a number on the input.](Day22.md)

 23)[ Write a program that receives a number on the input and prints values from 1 to
-that number subjected to the conditions below.
+that number subjected to the conditions below.](Day23.md)
-- It also should receive another value 'rev' (0 or 1) on the input.](Day23.md)